cartesi/DevGuide/README.md

 Welcome to the Cartesi dApp Developer Guide!
 This comprehensive guide will assist you building and deploying dApps on Cartesi.

-Currently, two(2) methods exist for creating dApps on Cartesi.
-The first is a simplified approach uses [Sunodo](docs.sunodo.io), an easy-to-use CLI tool that allows for rapid bootstrapping and building.
-The second method is the **primitive approach**, which is a more verbose dApp creation process.
+Currently, two(2) methods exist for creating dApps on Cartesi:

+- The first is a **simplified approach** that uses [Sunodo](docs.sunodo.io), an easy-to-use CLI tool that allows for rapid bootstrapping and building.

+- The second method is the **primitive approach**, which is a more verbose dApp creation process.

 This guide provides a detailed yet accessible explanation of how to use these two(2) distinct methods.